dps923/winter2020/notes/webapi-interaction-intro.md

 A group?
 For now, let's just focus on one - fetching data from a web API, and materializing it in an app as Swift objects.

-For that, we will use a *data task*, which is an instance of [URLSessionDataTask](https://developer.apple.com/documentation/foundation/urlsessiondatatask), which "send[s] and receive[s] data using NSData objects.
+For that, we will use a *data task*, which is an instance of [URLSessionDataTask](https://developer.apple.com/documentation/foundation/urlsessiondatatask), which "send[s] and receive[s] data using [Data](https://developer.apple.com/documentation/foundation/data) objects.
 Data tasks are intended for short, often interactive requests to a server."
 It "returns downloaded data directly to the app in memory."

 In our apps, for each interaction with a web API, we will create a task.
-The task lifetime is limited - a task gets created, it executes, then handles the response, then is disposed of.
+The task lifetime is limited - a task gets created, it executes, handles the response, then is disposed of.
 For example, if we have an app that needs a collection of "customers" to display in a list (table view), one task will do that.
 Then, after a navigation interface "drill down" action, if we need a specific "customer", a separate task will do that.

 In summary: